A woman holding her stomach as a result of religious trauma manifesting in physical symptoms

 High control religions (a.k.a. religious cults) routinely use tactics such as fear, guilt and shame to coerce and control their followers.

-These experiences stress your body’s nervous system, putting it into a state of hyperarousal, which is the body’s fight-or-flight response, or hypoarousal, which is the body’s freeze response.
+These experiences stress your body’s nervous system, putting it into one of two states—hyper-arousal or hypo-arousal.

 Over time, involvement in high control groups can lead to chronic dysregulation in your nervous system.